 Many people first turn to traditional options like topical minoxidil (the active ingredient in Rogaine) or prescription pills like finasteride.
 These can be effective for some, but they often require strict, daily use to maintain results, and they can come with unwanted side effects.
 PRP offers a different approach.
 Instead of a daily chemical application, you receive a series of treatments that stimulate your follicles from within.
 While PRP is not a permanent cure for hair loss, it can significantly slow down the progression of thinning and improve the density and health of your existing hair, making it a strong alternative for those who prefer a more natural method.

-PRP and Other Modern Treatments
+PRP vs. Other Modern Hair Treatments

 PRP plays very well with other modern hair restoration treatments.
 It’s not an “either/or” situation; in fact, it’s often a “both/and.”
 For example, if you’re considering a hair transplant, PRP can be used before the procedure to improve scalp health and after to support the growth and survival of the newly implanted follicles.
 It also complements treatments like low-level laser therapy (LLLT), which uses light energy to stimulate hair growth.
 By combining these therapies, you can address hair loss from multiple angles.
 A skilled provider can help you build a custom plan that layers different treatments for the best possible outcome.